Some faculty have had success using a combination of the following types of materials in lieu of a traditional textbook:

 This phenomenon adds to the spiraling textbook price problem.
 The Text and Academic Authors Association provides suggestions on what to do with complimentary copies you don't keep (link below).

 8. Give students time to obtain the text

 Some professors assign an online article from the library or other free reading during the first week and wait till the 2nd week to use the text.

 9. Let students know about tax credits for course material expenses

 Course text expenses may qualify for tax credit using IRS form 8863 and documentation, such as receipts and a syllabi listing required texts. (see FAQ linked below)

 10. If you author a textbook:

 Find a publisher that sells books at reasonable prices.
 Or, consider publishing an open textbook.
 Some of the publishers or open text projects described in this guide may be a good match.
-Your library may have a platform for publishing open access books.
-Some of these platforms are indexed in Google Scholar and provide detailed statistics on downloads.
+You might also consider publishing through Pressbooks, which is a tool that enables IU faculty and students to create and publish text in multiple formats

 11. Consider placing a copy of your text on Reserve at your library.

 This provides an option for low-income students.
 It also helps when the bookstore runs out of copies.